 This Key Issue focuses on the 6G architecture and procedures to support Integrated Sensing And Communication (ISAC).
 The following aspects will be studied:

-- Architecture and function definition to support ISAC for various sensing mode(s);
+NOTE 1: The scope of this key issue includes sensing modes and their selection where sensing may involve RAN node and UE and will be aligned with RAN for 6G..

-NOTE 1: The scope of this key issue includes sensing modes and their selection where sensing may involve RAN node and UE.
+a) Architecture and function definition to support ISAC for various sensing mode(s);

-- Service authorization and revocation.
+b) Service authorization and revocation.
 This includes investigating mechanisms for authorization and revocation sensing service requirements from the Sensing service consumer, and the authorization and revocation for a UE as Sensing Entity;

-- Discovery and (re-)selection of Sensing Entity(ies) and Sensing Function(s) based on sensing service requirements from the Sensing service consumer and the capabilities of the Sensing Entity(ies) and Sensing Function(s), with considering the registration of the capabilities of the Sensing Entity(ies);
+c) Discovery and (re-)selection of Sensing Entity(ies) and Sensing Function(s) based on sensing service requirements from the Sensing service consumer and the capabilities of the Sensing Entity(ies) and Sensing Function(s), with considering the registration of the capabilities of the Sensing Entity(ies);

-- Configuration parameters and policy provisioning to support sensing service, e.g., to the selected Sensing Entities, Sensing function, etc.;
+d) Configuration parameters and policy provisioning to support sensing service, e.g., to the selected Sensing Entities, Sensing function, etc.;

-- Collection and distribution of the Sensing measurement data and the associated information for Sensing Result calculation.
+e) Collection and distribution of the Sensing measurement data and the associated information for Sensing Result calculation.

-Support for collection of non-3GPP sensing data (e.g., from WLAN access, Camera, etc.), including transport and storage of sensing related data and exposure of sensing result.
+f) Support for collection of non-3GPP sensing data (e.g., from WLAN access, Camera, etc.), including transport and storage of sensing related data and exposure of sensing result.

-Support for fusion of sensing data (e.g., 3GPP sensing data and non-3GPP sensing data).
+g) Support for fusion of sensing data (e.g., 3GPP sensing data and non-3GPP sensing data).

-- Exposure of the Sensing Result to the Sensing service consumer.
+h) Exposure of the Sensing Result to the Sensing service consumer.

-- Sensing continuity for the moving of the Object(s) and the UE(s) as the Sensing entity(ies);
+i) Sensing continuity for the moving of the Object(s) and the UE(s) as the Sensing entity(ies);

-- Support for fusion of data from multiple Sensing Entities.
+j) Support for fusion of sensing data, including non-3GPP sensing data and/or 3GPP sensing data.

 NOTE 2: Functionalities related to RAN nodes will be defined together with the RAN working groups.